-Prescription painkillers are opiate-based, just like heroin, and can be every bit as addictive and deadly when abused.
+Prescription pain medications are opiate-based, just like heroin, and can be every bit as addictive and deadly when abused.
 For some, this addiction leads them to heroin - a cheaper, more powerful alternative.

 While today's drug addiction respects no geographic, ethnic, economic or social boundaries, there are some groups - young people, our military, and the elderly -who are particularly vulnerable.

-More than 12 million people reported using prescription painkillers non-medically in 2010. - Substance Abuse and Mental Health Services
+More than 12 million people reported using prescription pain medications non-medically in 2010. - Substance Abuse and Mental Health Services

 According to a 2010 National Survey on Drug Use and Health (NSDUH), prescription drugs are the number one choice to "get high" among 12- to 13-year-olds, and one in five high school students report misusing prescription drugs.
 Furthermore, the study shows that over 70 percent of people who abuse prescription medications get them from friends or relatives.

 Unfortunately, today's drug addiction is no longer someone else's problem.
-With millions currently abusing prescription painkillers and thousands more moving on to heroin, the sad reality is it will probably touch all of us sooner or later.
+With millions currently abusing prescription pain medications and thousands more moving on to heroin, the sad reality is it will probably touch all of us sooner or later.